medavox/articles/distribox.md

 ## The Act of syncing a file

-At the start, peers will have to get all the files from a filled folder,
+At the start, peers will have to get all the files from a filled folder;

-later, peers will have to receive updates
+later, peers will have to receive updates.
 A peer with new files will announce updates to all peers (push?)
 peers can download a difference patch, or the whole file if it's new

 ## Links